tommytracey/Udacity-CarND-Term3/p11-path-planning/README.md

 ```
 ##### &nbsp;

-With this data in hand, we can now determine the relative longitudinal (`s`) and lateral (`d`) distances of our car to other cars on the road.
+With this data in hand, we can now calculate the longitudinal (`s`) and lateral (`d`) distances for other cars on the road and which lane they're in relative to ours.

 First we need to initialize our own lane and velocity ([line 205](https://github.com/tommytracey/Udacity-CarND-Term3/blob/master/p11-path-planning/src/main.cpp#L205)):